sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Character-at-a-time input and output with `getchar` and `putchar`
 - Validating user input and reporting input errors clearly

+**Worked example:** an interactive prompt that reads numbers, rejects malformed input, clears the input buffer, and never spins forever on bad data.

 [🗒️Lecture Notes (HTML)](../files/c/Week_08_Input_and_Output.html)

 ---